elin20-hub/lab4b/docs/info.md

 ## How to test

-Use the step button as a clock signal and count four pushes, and ensure that one of the LEDs turns on and off after each set.
+Use the step button as a clock signal and count four presses, and ensure that one of the LEDs turns on and off after each set of four counter signals.

 ## External hardware